3 Data Preparation in Practice: From Raw Data to Insight

 3.10 Case Study: Preparing Data to Predict High Earners

-How can we determine whether a person earns more than $50,000 per year based on their demographic and occupational background?
-This question is relevant in many contexts, including economic research, policy evaluation, and the design of algorithmic hiring systems.
+How can we determine whether an individual earns more than $50,000 per year based on demographic and occupational characteristics?
+This question arises in a wide range of applied settings, including economic research, policy analysis, and the development of data-driven decision systems.

-In this case study, we work with the adult dataset, originally derived from the US Census Bureau and made available through the liver package.
-The dataset contains variables such as age, education, marital status, occupation, and income, offering a rich basis for analysis.
+In this case study, we work with the adult dataset, originally derived from data collected by the US Census Bureau and made available through the liver package.
+The dataset includes variables such as age, education, marital status, occupation, and income, and it presents many of the data preparation challenges commonly encountered in practice.
+Our objective is to prepare the data for predicting whether an individual’s annual income exceeds $50,000, rather than to build a predictive model at this stage.

 3.10.1 Overview of the Dataset

-The adult dataset is a classic benchmark in machine learning, widely used for exploring income prediction based on demographic features.
-It reflects many of the data preparation challenges that analysts encounter in real-world applications.
+The adult dataset is a widely used benchmark in machine learning for studying income prediction based on demographic and occupational characteristics.
+It reflects many of the data preparation challenges commonly encountered in real-world applications.
+To begin, we load the dataset from the liver package:

-To explore the dataset structure and data types, use the str() function:
+To examine the dataset structure and variable types, we use the str() function:

 str(adult)